atharva-lipare/MS-Teams-Auto-Joiner/README.md

 ## Sample Scenario:
 - You have a meeting at 9 A.M, you may run the script anytime before 9 A.M and the script will automatically join the meeting when the join button is available.
 - The script will then automatically join the next meeting scheduled at eg:- 10 A.M AFTER the organiser ends the meeting.
-- If the organiser does not end the meeting i.e the organiser leaves the meeting instead of ending the meeting and tells the attendee to leave the meeting, the script will leave the meeting after the strength of the meeting falls down to 1/5th of the maximum strength present during the meeting. i.e if the meeting had a maximum of 100 participants at any particular time, it will leave the meeting after the strength falls down to 20
+- If the organiser does not end the meeting i.e the organiser leaves the meeting instead of ending the meeting and tells the attendee to leave the meeting, the script will leave the meeting after the strength of the meeting falls down to 15 or any minimum value set by user.
-- To set a custom threshold to automatically leave the meeting change the code on [line 74](https://github.com/atharva-lipare/MS-Teams-Auto-Joiner/blob/dcdad956f0c4d21fde107d11eb2755e9f3b80bf8/autoJoin.py#L74) of [autoJoin.py](autoJoin.py)
+- To set a custom condition to automatically leave the meeting change the code on [line 74](https://github.com/atharva-lipare/MS-Teams-Auto-Joiner/blob/dcdad956f0c4d21fde107d11eb2755e9f3b80bf8/autoJoin.py#L74) of [autoJoin.py](autoJoin.py)

 ## Troubleshooting:
 - If your internet connection is slow, increase the sleepDelay and timeOutDelay variable on [line 11](https://github.com/atharva-lipare/MS-Teams-Auto-Joiner/blob/dcdad956f0c4d21fde107d11eb2755e9f3b80bf8/autoJoin.py#L11) of [autoJoin.py](autoJoin.py).
 The default value is set to 2 and 60 seconds respectively.